 I do not participate with insurance panels at this time.
 Often, insurance companies set limits on the number, length, and type of sessions - unfortunately this means that you have a reduced ability to choose your provider and the types of services you are looking for, as well as reduced privacy.
 Insurance companies require me to render a diagnosis, and for many of my clients, this is neither necessary nor helpful in the process of achieving their goals.
 Not having to work with the limitations set by insurance companies, we are able to tailor therapy to meet your specific needs.
-I am happy to prepare a document called a superbill for you to independently submit to your insurance company for potential reimbursement.

 Please remember that therapy is an investment in yourself, your child, and your family.
 What would be the long term cost of not seeking help?